all-birds birds

 American RobinRobin

 American Robins are a sign to many people that spring has arrived.
-They are one of the most familiar birds.
-It is a treat to watch this red-breasted bird hop around the lawn looking for worms or other insects.
+They are one of the most familiar birds to birdwatchers.
+It is a treat to watch this red-breasted bird run, and hop around the lawn looking for worms or other insects.
 You see them cock their head to one side and you know they have found a worm.

-Robins have a dark grey back with dark stripes on a white throat.
+Robins have a dark gray back with dark stripes on a white throat.
 Their bright red to orange breast makes them stick out.
 The head and tail of the male are black.
-The female is a little grayer and not as brightly colored.
+The female is a little grayer, and not as brightly colored.

 Young birds will look the same except for a breast speckled with black spots.